pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlissuedeviceiocontrol.md

 ## -returns

-**FsRtlIssueDeviceIoControl** returns STATUS_SUCCESS or an another NTSTATUS value returned in the status block from the I/O operation.
+**FsRtlIssueDeviceIoControl** returns STATUS_SUCCESS or another NTSTATUS value returned in the status block from the I/O operation.

 ## -see-also